zoomed in mold spores

 Do you often get shocks when you reach for a door handle?
 Or hug someone in a wool sweater?
 Or even pet your cat or dog?

-Consider Mold Toxicity as a Mast Cell trigger if you have even just 1 of these:
+Consider mold as a mast cell trigger if you have even just 1 of these:

 Chronic, Stubborn SIBO (Small Intestinal Bacterial Overgrowth)

-How can Mold Toxins be involved in SIBO?
+How can mold toxins be involved in SIBO (Small Intestinal Bacterial Overgrowth)?

 Well, there is a huge amount of the immune system in the gut.
 And it keeps bacteria levels in check so nothing gets out of balance.